Working better on your computer

 Facebook Twitter Mail Imprimer

-Many of us work in front of a computer.
-And how many among us complain about the inconveniences of doing so?
-Whether it’s back pain or eye strain, working on a computer has become synonymous with discomfort.
-However, a few simple rules allow you to remedy the discomforts or at least lessen some of the negative impacts computers have on our health.
+Many of us work on our computers.
+And how many of us complain about the discomfort this situation causes?
+Back pain or eye strain—digital work has become synonymous with discomfort.
+Yet, a few simple rules can remedy this situation, or at least lessen its effects on our health.

-In order to avoid musculoskeletal problems in your fingers, wrists or arms, place your keyboard and your mouse 10 to 15 centimeters from the edge of the desk, and try to work with your elbows bent at a 90-degree angle, while avoiding bending your wrists.
-By the way, your keyboard and mouse harbor a lot of bacteria: clean them regularly if you can, or else wash your hands thoroughly.
+To avoid musculoskeletal disorders in your fingers, wrists, and arms, position your keyboard and mouse 10-15 cm from the edge of the table, and try to work with your elbows at a right angle, while avoiding bending your wrists.
+Furthermore, keyboards and mice are teeming with germs: clean them regularly if you can, otherwise wash your hands thoroughly.

-In summary, unwind and use these tips.
-Your back, your eyes, and your joints can only benefit from it.
+In short, relax and follow these few tips.
+Your back, eyes, and joints will thank you.

 Antoine PANAITE